 - is the subject of industrial dispute

 - involves enlistment in the Defence Force or the Reserve Forces

 If a provider determines a job is suitable, they will consider the reasons a job seeker has declined employment, taking a range of matters into consideration, such as caring responsibilities, medical conditions, cultural/religious reasons or other personal circumstances.

 If a provider determines that a job is suitable and a job seeker does not have a reasonable excuse for declining a position, the matter will be referred to Services Australia.
 Services Australia will consider whether the job seeker has a reasonable excuse for not accepting a position.

 Activities and appointments for ParentsNext participants are currently voluntary.
 Providers will contact participants on a monthly basis to discuss ongoing support.
 Participants need to continue their fortnightly reporting to Centrelink.

 Special arrangements for job seekers in Victoria

 Mutual Obligation requirements for jobseekers in Victoria remain unchanged however no penalties or suspensions will apply for any jobseeker.
 For more information, visit the Coronavirus (COVID-19) information for job seekers page.

 - Stay up to with the latest Department of Health updates

-- Visit the Department of Education, Skills and Employment COVID-19 information for job seekers
+- Visit the COVID-19 information for job seekers page.